ekapope/Baania-webscraping/README.md

   4. The data was then cleaned and added rental/resale price per sq.m., distance to the train station column.
 The distance from each property to the nearest metro station is obtained from this link. https://github.com/ekapope/Estimate-distance-between-two-latitude-longitude-locations-Python-

-# The data is then saved in excel format and visualized using Microsoft Power BI.
+# Data Visualization using Microsoft Power BI.
 https://app.powerbi.com/view?r=eyJrIjoiZWI0MTc3MWMtMDU2MC00MGYyLWI1N2UtZmY1NDkwMGViMjI5IiwidCI6IjA4OTgzZGFmLTVhY2EtNGY0NC1iYzY1LWMyM2NlMzJkNDZlYyIsImMiOjh9